lfe/lfe.github.io/index.markdown

 ### Cool!
 How do I start?
 LFE documentation is maintained in the source code in the
 <a href="https://github.com/rvirding/lfe/tree/master/doc">doc directory</a>.
+There is also a <a href="https://github.com/rvirding/lfe/wiki">wiki</a> with some excellent content presented there.
 However, this site is attempting to provide a gentler and more verbose introduction to Lisp Flavored Erlang.
 We aim to accomplish this in two important ways:

 * First, with a <a href="/quick-start/1.html">Quick Start</a>.
 This set of pages gives a nice general overview of LFE.